 I feel ridiculous that this never occurred to me before.
-I just got caught up in the fancy schmancy Pinterest-worthy baked confections gorgeousness that is the Ina Garten cookbook.
+I just got caught up in the fancy-schmancy Pinterest-worthy baked confections gorgeousness that is the Ina Garten cookbook.
 Sometimes we can do with a little less schmancy.

 And with the smaller quantities of everything, I had all the ingredients on hand already and it came together almost as fast as a box cake mix but soooooo much more delicious.

 I highly recommend adding this to your spring rotation.
-It would be the perfect dessert for an Easter buffet too if you want to have a variety of treats without too much left over of any one thing!
+It would be the perfect dessert for an Easter buffet too if you want to have a variety of treats without too much leftover of any one thing!

-Super easy cream cheese carrot cake recipe:Print
+Super easy carrot cake with cream cheese frosting recipe:Print